Professional Development Reimbursement Program (PDRP)

 PDRP Process

-You can request that credit for a course or activity completed elsewhere (externally) be added to your transcript.
-If approved, you may receive the appropriate reimbursement and recertification points/credits for your professional development conference, course, or activity.
+Follow these steps to receive the appropriate reimbursement and recertification points for your professional development conference or course.
 Be sure to discuss your PD plans with your principal prior to submitting an application.

 Follow the steps Below:

-- Select the External Credit Request tab located at the top of the screen.
+- Before the course or conference begins, sign into the PLMS and select the External Credit Request tab located at the top of the screen.

-- Select New Request to create your credit request.
+- Select New Request to create a new credit request.

 -